-Kidney stones form from crystals in the urine (wee).
+Kidney stones are rock like masses of crystals that form in the kidneys.
 They can be painful and sometimes serious.
 It is important to see your doctor if you think you might have one.

 Some medications, such as antiviral drugs, can increase your risk.